tungli/F5170-python/6_Balance/README.md

 we used `[]` to represent the concentration.

-This may look scary, so here is an example with a one-way reaction:
+This may look scary, so here is an example with one-way reactions (like the ones for argon):

 ![ex](http://mathurl.com/ycv8c7w5.png)